eclipse-kura/kura/docs/connect-field-devices/asset-implemetation.md

 - **scale**: an optional scaling factor to be applied only to the numeric values retrieved from the field.
 It is represented as a double and if the value.type is, for example, an integer, the scaling factor multiplier will be casted to integer before multiplying it to the retrieved value.
 - **offset**: an optional offset value that will be added only to the numeric values retrieved from the field.
 It is a double in the asset definition, and will be casted to the value.type of the retrieved value before being applied.
 - **unit**: an optional string value that will be added to the asset channel read to represent the unit of measure associated to that specific channel.
-- **listen**: if supported by the associated driver, allows to receive notifications by the driver on events
+- **listen**: if supported by the associated driver, allows to receive notifications by the driver on events.
+This flag currently has effect only inside Kura Wires.

+### Driver specific parameters

+The parameters that are not included in list of driver independent parameters above are driver specific.
+These parameters are used to identify the resource addressed by the channel.

+Driver specific parameters are described in the driver documentation.

 ## Other Asset Configurations